legendu-net/blog/misc/content/2013-10-24-regex-equivalence.markdown

 Both regular expression in the base package and the stringi package fully supported modifiers.

 ### Python

 Partial supported.
-Tunning modifiers on is supported however turnning modifiers off is not supported.
+Turning modifiers on is supported however turning modifiers off is not supported.
 Modifiers (once turned on) are applied to the entire regular expression and cannot be turned off.